APPLIED COGNITION AND SAFETY LAB

 Oil & Gas Industry Driver Safety

+Driving is a complex task requiring various perceptual, cognitive, and motor abilities.
 Rapid growth of the oil and gas industry in the South Plains of Texas has led to increased crash risks among the truck drivers in the region.
 This research project aims to investigate the effects of driver characteristics on crash risks, with a focus on driving situations that are most relevant to the oil and gas industry and West Texas road environments.
 This research will contribute to the development of a fitness-to-drive measure and personalized training for at-risk drivers in the oil and gas industry.

 This project is supported by The CH Foundation.